-COVID-19 has changed the education landscape, causing many schools to close in an effort to keep students, families, and communities safe and healthy.
+COVID-19 has changed the education landscape, causing many schools to close or explore a hybrid instructional model in an effort to keep students, families, and communities safe and healthy.
 School closures have resulted in a widespread transition to distance learning, which has tasked many administrators and educators with finding creative ways to keep students engaged and achieving.
-The situation is rapidly evolving each day, with more and more school leaders making difficult decisions, and our goal at Soundtrap is to continue our support of teachers and learners by providing helpful resources and removing some of the uncertainty involved in planning for the next few months of schooling.
+The situation is rapidly evolving each day, with school leaders making difficult decisions, and our goal at Soundtrap is to continue our support of teachers and learners by providing helpful resources and removing some of the uncertainty involved in planning.

 Steps for Getting Started with Soundtrap in Distance Learning Situations

 Step 1: Create a free school trial account at www.soundtrap.com/edu

 - Select ‘Start as a Teacher’ to set up your trial account

 - All new trial accounts will get free access to Soundtrap for Education for 30 days